 Pursuant to Section 4.1(f) of Attachment K, the Needs Assessment shall reflect proposed market responses.
-Market responses may include, but are not limited to, resources (such as demand-side projects or distributed generation projects), and Elective Transmission Upgrades.
+Market responses may include, but are not limited to, resources (such as demandside projects or distributed generation projects), and Elective Transmission Upgrades.

-In performing Needs Assessments, the ISO shall rely on certain resources to prevent the identification of system needs.
+In performing Needs Assessments, the ISO shall rely on certain future resources and Elective Transmission Upgrades to prevent the identification of system needs.
 See Section 4.1(f) of Attachment K or Table 2.1 of the Transmission Planning Technical Guide for details.